tmq077/tmq077/README.md

 # Hi there 👋

 ## Below are a list of data science projects I have completed.
-Click on the links to find out more!
+Click on the project title to find out more!

 [`"DonateFoodGoWhere" - Chatbot for donating specific food items in Singapore`](https://github.com/tmq077/GA_Capstone_Project)
 <br>To help